List of Monster Jam video games: Reception

 The Game Boy Advance version received "mixed" reviews, while the PlayStation 2 version received "generally unfavorable reviews", according to the review aggregation website Metacritic.

 Monster 4x4: Masters of Metal

-Monster 4x4: Masters of Metal is a racing video game released in 2003 by Ubisoft.
+Monster 4x4: Masters of Metal is a racing game released in 2003 by Ubisoft.
 It is licensed by and loosely based on the USHRA Monster Jam series and features many real-life monster trucks, including Grave Digger and Maximum Destruction.
 Although it is an unofficial sequel to Monster Jam: Maximum Destruction, it forgoes the vehicular combat of the predecessor to focus on arcade-style racing and exaggerated freestyle.

 The player's goal is to win as many races in stadiums and off-roads as possible.
 The player can race in New York, Florida, Louisiana, Illinois, Minnesota, Kansas, South California, North California, Nevada, Las Vegas and The Moon (as a bonus level).
 As long as the player has the most points in the end of the season, the player is the Monster Jam World Finals Racing Champion.